SGpp/DisCoTec/paper.md

 Basically, any code that can operated on nested structured grids can employ the model order reduction provided by the underlying sparse grid approach without considering any multiscale operations; this part is provided by DisCoTec.
-Although already 2D applications can see significant benefits, the higher-dimensional (4- to 6-dimensional) grids employed in high-fidelity plasma simulations benefit even more [@pollingerStableMassconservingSparse2023].
+Although already 2D applications can see significant benefits, the higher-dimensional (4- to 6-dimensional) grids employed in high-fidelity plasma simulations benefit even more from the combination technique [@pollingerStableMassconservingSparse2023].

 # Acknowledgements